santyr/AntiAging/HMGB1-Reducing Stack.md

 ## ⚠️ Lifestyle & Stack Notes
 - ✅ **Hydrate consistently** throughout the day.
-- ✅ Take all fat-soluble compounds (D, resveratrol, curcumin, cacao, omega-3s) **with fat-containing meals**.
+- ✅ Take all fat-soluble compounds **with fat-containing meals**.
 - 🚫 Avoid processed sugar, industrial seed oils, and alcohol.
-- ⚖️ Adjust portion sizes within the eating window to maintain or gently increase body weight.
+- ⚖️ Adjust portion sizes to maintain or gently increase body weight.
 - 💤 Prioritize 7-9 hours of sleep in a cool, dark, and quiet environment.
+- 🍄 **The optional psycho-spiritual module carries significant risks and is not for everyone.
+Adhere to all harm reduction principles and be aware of your local laws.**
 - *Disclaimer: This protocol is for informational purposes only.
 Consult with a qualified healthcare professional before beginning any new diet or supplement regimen.*